GroupProject2020/Ovito/doc/python/introduction/custom_modifiers.rst

 ===================================

 .. warning::
-   This section of manual is out of date!
+   This section of the manual is out of date!
 It has not been updated yet to reflect the changes made in the current development version of OVITO.

 OVITO provides a collection of built-in data manipulation and analysis modifiers, which can be found in the :py:mod:`ovito.modifiers` module.